integeruser/jgltut/README.md

 Distribution
 ------------

-This project is released under MIT license.
-See the [license](https://github.com/rosickteam/OpenGL/blob/master/LICENSE.txt) for further information.
+This project is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+The LWJGL license can be found [here](http://lwjgl.org/license.php).